 - Epiphysis: Forms the larger rounded ends of long bones

 - Metaphysis: Area betweent the diaphysis and epiphysis at both ends of the bone

 - Epiphyseal Plates: Plates of cartilage, also known as growth plates which allow the long bones to grow in length during childhood.
 Once we stop growing, between 18 and 25 years of age the cartilage plates stop producing cartilage cells and are gradually replaced by bone.

-Covering the ends of bones, where they form a joint with another bone, is a layer of hyaline cartiage.
-This is a firm but elastic type of cartilage which provides shock absorbtion to the joint and has no neural or vascular supply.
+Covering the ends of bones, where they form a joint with another bone, is a layer of hyaline cartilage.
+This is a firm but elastic type of cartilage which provides shock absorption to the joint and has no neural or vascular supply.

 Under the periosteum is a thin layer of compact bone (often called cortical bone), which provides the bones strength.
 It consists of tightly stacked layers of bone which appear to form a solid section, although do contain osteons, which like canals provide passageways through the hard bone matrix.

 On the inside of this you would find a different kind of bone, known as spongy or cancellous bone.
 This is a more porous, lightweight type of bone with an irregular arrangement of tissue which allows maximum strength.
 In a long bone, this is normally found at either end of the bone, in flat or irregular bones it is a thin layer found just inside the compact bone.
 Interestingly, compact bone constitutes up to 80% of the bones weight, with spongy bone making up the additional 20%, despite its much larger surface area.

 The centre of the bone shaft is hollow and known as the Medullary Cavity.
 This contains both red and yellow bone marrow.
 Yellow bone marrow is mainly a fatty tissue, while the red bone marrow is where the majority of blood cells are produced.
 This is found in higher proportions in the flat and irregular bones.